cncf/techdocs/assessments/0008-backstage.md

 The documentation seems **feature complete**.
 All software features are documented.

-**Instructional content** is a weakness of the Backstage docs: tasks required of each role are missing, as are instructions for completing these roles.
+**Instructional content** is a weakness of the Backstage docs.
+In many cases, tasks required of each role are missing, as are instructions for completing these roles.
 Instructional material for at least the most common use cases (**"happy path"**) should support learning (tutorials) as well as doing (procedures).
+Where instructional content exists, it is often:

+- Not aimed at a defined user,
+- Not clearly identified as instructional content, or
+- Intermingled or confused with reference information (for example, many configuration "how-tos" are in the form of a list of YAML properties).

-**Escalation** options (FAQs, Troubleshooting docs) exists for most Backstage functionality.
+**Escalation** options (FAQs, Troubleshooting docs) exist for most Backstage functionality.
 As well, the contributor community provides robust support (GitHub issues and discussion channels).

 **Reference information** exists, including for **APIs**, but is scattered throughout the documentation.